Photo by Yepo

 On the Inca Trail we employ local staff, who are paid fair wages.
 We provide free life insurance to all of our porters.
 Tented accommodation and meals are provided for all trekking staff as well as foam mats, sleeping bags and rain ponchos.

 We have also provided the staff with trekking shoes.
-We try to ensure our porters carry a maximum of only 20kg.
+We ensure our porters carry a maximum of only 20kg.
 We offer them backpacks and they generally use back supports.

 Additionally, each year we donate to the communities our Inca Trail porters come from.
 We ask the community what is most needed and usually we are asked to provide materials (books, pencils, paper etc.) for the children and the local school.